 two-headed dog (from Soviet experiments) all in a neo-Renaissance mansion

-📍 Riga Ghetto & Latvian Holocaust Museum - the small area in Maskavas Forštate neighbourhood where Nazis forced
+📍 FREE Riga Ghetto & Latvian Holocaust Museum - the small area in Maskavas Forštate neighbourhood where Nazis forced

 ... to Commune w/ 🌳 Nature: